by Eric Pinder

 First Verse: The bus is late. / I have to wait. / I’d rather be riding my bike.

-A young boy manages to make it through his school day, though throughout he daydreams and doodles about riding his bike.
+A young boy manages to make it through his school day, though, mentioned here that he daydreams and doodles about riding his bike.
 When the bell rings, he and his sister wait for the bus while other kids hop on their bikes.
 Once home, dinner, chores, and homework await the young boy who is slowly losing his patience.
 Finally, he and his sister hop on their bikes for a long evening ride.

 The story is straightforward.
 The young boy patiently makes it through school and his home duties then goes for a ride with his sister.
 The rhyming is good; it has an even meter; and a consistent last line that does not always work well with the two rhyming segments.
 The lines are smooth and easy to read without any funny jerks.